Adam Hall: Playing career

 Hall was a member of the United States National Development Team Program, and twice represented the United States at the World Junior Ice Hockey Championships, in 1999 and 2000.
 He was selected 52nd overall by the Nashville Predators in the second round of the 1999 NHL Entry Draft.
 He played four years with the Michigan State Spartans and was named to the Central Collegiate Hockey Association's Second All-Star Team in 2000.

 He played his first NHL game for the Nashville Predators in 2001–02 after graduating from Michigan State.
 He scored 16 goals and 12 assists in 2002–03, his rookie season.
 After four seasons with the Predators, he was dealt to the New York Rangers in exchange for Dominic Moore prior to the 2006–07 NHL season.
 Hall played only half a season on Broadway, and was dealt to the Minnesota Wild for Pascal Dupuis in February 2007.

 On October 1, 2007 he signed a one-year, two-way deal with the Pittsburgh Penguins and contributed during the Penguins run to the 2008 Stanley Cup Finals, where they lost in six games to the Detroit Red Wings.
 He left the Penguins following the season, signing a three-year deal with the Tampa Bay Lightning worth $1.8-million.
 Hall spent most of the 2009–10 season with the Lightning's AHL affiliate, the Norfolk Admirals.

 In the following 2010–11 season, under new coach Guy Boucher, Hall played in all 82 games with the Lightning, recording seven goals and 18 points.
 He led the Lightning in face-off percentage with 55 percent and ranked fourth overall with 360 face-offs won.
 Hall also led the team with 152 hits and was third among forwards with 59 blocked shots.
 He was Tampa Bay's nominee for the Bill Masterton Memorial Trophy after battling his way back to the NHL.
 He was one of only four Bolts to play in all 82 games.
-The 30-year-old veteran also played in all 18 Stanley Cup Playoff games with the Lightning as they made it to within one game of the Stanley Cup Final.
+The 30-year-old veteran also played in all 18 Stanley Cup Playoff games with the Lightning as they made it to within one game of the Stanley Cup Finals.
 He recorded a goal and five points during the postseason.
 On the 29th of June, Hall was re-signed to a one-year, one-way contract.